ShovelsAI/shovels-marketing/content/posts/podcast-1.md

-Title: Using no-code solutions in proptech
+Title: Episode 1: Using no-code solutions in proptech
 Subtitle: We explore the pros and cons of both Bubble and FlutterFlow
 Date: 2023-9-22
 Modified: 2023-9-22